San Francisco Public Utilities Commission

 Energy or Utility

 San Francisco, CA

 The San Francisco Public Utilities Commission (SFPUC) is the power utility that provides electrical service to municipal customers as well as some residential and commercial customers within the City and County of San Francisco.
-The SFPUC enlisted Sam Irvine and a team of 3 additional EDF Climate Corps fellows in the summer of 2015 to support the design of new utility-scale energy efficiency programs.
+The SFPUC enlisted Lisa Veliz and a team of 3 additional EDF Climate Corps fellows in the summer of 2015 to support the design of new utility-scale energy efficiency programs.
 The Energy Efficiency Services group had been making energy efficient upgrades to small, non-revenue generating customers and was looking for cost-effective opportunities to provide energy efficiency services to larger customers in the residential and commercial sectors.

 Although the SFPUC provides its customers with carbon dioxide free hydroelectric power, the new energy efficiency portfolio could save over 12,000 metric tons of carbon dioxide emissions over a five year period, if the San Francisco regional grid GHG factor was applied to the conserved kilowatt hour savings.
 The portfolio could also create an estimated 34 jobs and add significant economic value to the SFPUC service area.
-Irvine and the team of EDF fellows presented their findings to the SFPUC management team and program development began shortly thereafter.
+Veliz and the team of EDF fellows presented their findings to the SFPUC management team and program development began shortly thereafter.
 Armed with robust benchmarking research and the triple bottom line impact tool, the SFPUC should be able to maximize energy efficiency program benefits for the City and County of San Francisco.